liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/00-intro.markdown

 # Kaleo Designer [](id=kaleo-designer)

 With the proper permissions, users can publish assets.
-Even if your enterprise has the greatest employees in the world, many of the items they'll wish to publish must still be reviewed, for a variety of reasons.
+Even if your enterprise has the greatest employees in the world, many of the items they want to publish must still be reviewed, for a variety of reasons.
 The Kaleo Designer lets you design workflow definitions so your assets go through a review process before publication.

 With Kaleo Designer, you develop workflow definitions using a convenient drag and drop user interface.
 You don't need to be familiar with writing XML definitions by hand.
-However, some of the features can be enhanced if you're familiar with Groovy, a supported Java-based scripting language.
+Some of the features can be enhanced, however, if you're familiar with Groovy, a supported Java-based scripting language.
 All that is to say, don't be scared off when you come to a block of code in these articles.
 Just decide if you need the feature and find someone familiar with Java or